 The Internet of Things, also known as Connected Devices, are making houses talk.
-Homes are advancing into sci-fi imagined futures.
+With the advent of IoT in real estate, homes are advancing into sci-fi imagined futures.
 What was fiction, such as pre-set and remote control for heating, lighting and even food ordering, is becoming reality.

 Can connected devices help realtors and real estate agents and property owners and developers?